bxparks/AceTime/CLOCK_GUIDE.md

 SystemClockLoop      SystemClockCoroutine
 ```

-The classes in the `ace_time::hw` namespace provide a very thin abstraction
+The classes in the `ace_time::hw` namespace provide a thin abstraction or
-layer between the specific `Clock` subclass and the underlying hardware or
+translation layer between the specific `Clock` subclass and the underlying
-network device.
+hardware or network device.

 The `SystemClockLoop` and `SystemClockCoroutine` subclasses provide 2 different
-ways of keeping the `SystemClock` constantly synchronized with the Arduino
+ways of keeping the `SystemClock` continually synchronized with the Arduino
-`millis()` function, the `referenceClock` and the `backupClock`.
-(It could be
+`millis()` function, with the `referenceClock`, and with the `backupClock`.
+(It
-argued that these classes would be better implemented using composition, as
+could be argued that these classes would be better implemented using
-adapter classes around the `SystemClock` object, instead of using inheritance.
-I
+composition, as adapter classes around the `SystemClock` object, instead of
-went back and forth and finally decided that inheritance made these classes
+using inheritance.
+I went back and forth on this, there were pros and cons
-easier to use, but I agree that composition would lead to better "separation of
+either way, and finally decided that inheritance made these classes easier to
-concerns".)
+use.)

 <a name="Headers"></a>
 ## Headers and Namespaces